Sir Rod Stewart joins King to launch 35th anniversary celebrations for charity

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Sir Rod Stewart and the King joked over secateurs as Charles placed a pair of his own in a time capsule to mark the launch of 35th anniversary celebrations for his charity.
+The King was joined by Sir Rod Stewart and his wife Penny Lancaster to celebrate the 35th anniversary of his charity, The King’s Foundation.

-Charles was joined by Sir Rod and his wife Penny Lancaster, the newest ambassadors for The King’s Foundation, for the event at Dumfries House in East Ayrshire where it has its headquarters.
+Sir Rod and Ms Lancaster showed their support at the charity’s headquarters at Dumfries House in East Ayrshire as its newest ambassadors.

 The King’s Foundation was founded as the Prince of Wales’s Institute of Architecture by Charles in 1990 when he was Prince of Wales, and works to build sustainable communities and transform lives.